marnare/inferenceMGRF/README.md

 - [View Results](application/application.html)

 ## Questions?
-Open an issue or contact the authors.
+Open an issue or contact the author at marnar[at]stanford.edu.

 ---
 For detailed methodology, please see our accompanying paper.